3 - 5

 - Discuss with the students what the word barter means.
 Bartering is the direct trading of goods, services, and resources without using money.
 Remind the students that they barter for items all the time—think of candy on Halloween or trading movies and music with friends.
 Bartering can be a way of getting what we want, but it can also be inefficient.
 A successful barter occurs when both parties receive what they want.
 However, an exact match of wants does not always happen in a bartering situation.
 Bartering is complicated when the value of the goods, services, or resources being traded does not match.
 Establishing a measurement of value is the difficult part when it comes to a successful barter.

-- Divide students into groups of five.
-Give each student one Have Card and one Want Card.
+- Divide students into groups of five and provide each group with a set of Have/Want Cards.
+Have the groups pass out one Have Card and one Want Card to every member in their group.
 Ask the students to barter with the others in their group to see if they can accomplish a successful trade.

 Activity 2: Seasons/Weather/Change Over Time

-- Go over the Seasons Book Map with the students, reviewing the order of events in the story and discussing how each element may have been affected by the seasons.
-Students can fill out the blank Seasons Book Map as they follow along with the story or during the review.
+- Review the order of events in the story and have the students fill out the Seasons Book Map with the students.

 - Under each heading, have students draw, write, or use the included pictures to show the wool production steps needed to make Anna’s coat.
 The trades and seasons in the story can help you remember the steps: 1) traded a gold watch for the wool in spring; 2) traded a lamp for the spinning of the yarn and picked berries to color the yarn red in summer; 3) traded a garnet necklace for the weaving of the cloth in the fall; and 4) traded a teapot to the tailor for the sewing of the coat in early winter.
 On the side of each season page where the tree trunk is, students can write, draw, or use the Seasons Book Cutouts pictures and construction paper to show what is happening during each season with the weather, people, plants, and animals.